coherent-research/dcs-documentation/DCSInstallationGuide.md

 # Prerequisites
 DCS can be installed on any version of Windows Server from Windows Server 2016 R2 onwards.

-Note that desktop versions of Windows are not supported.
+> Note that desktop versions of Windows are not supported.

 The following features must be installed/enabled with these minimum versions before DCS can be installed;

-- IIS (for DcsWebApp and IdcWebServices)
+- IIS 10.0
-- ASP.NET Core Runtime version 6.0.x. (for DcsWebApp) (see https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+- ASP.NET Core Runtime version 10.0.x (it is recommended that the ASP.NET Core Hosting Bundle is used to install this). https://dotnet.microsoft.com/en-us/download
-- .NET 6.0 Desktop Runtime version 6.0.x.  (see https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- Powershell 5.0 for installation

-To ensure the following prerequisites are satisfied use the Check-DcsPrerequisites script (see below).

 > Ensure that IIS is enabled BEFORE installing ASP.NET Core framework or else DCSWebApp will not work.